 UNC Asheville’s Art Department will hold its annual holiday sale of ceramics, glass and other art objects from 4-7 p.m.
 Friday, Dec.
 3, and 10 a.m.-2 p.m.
 Saturday, Dec.
 4, in the S. Tucker Cooke Gallery, located on the ground floor of Owen Hall.
 The sale is open to the public.

 "Figurative Reflections," an exhibition by UNC Asheville senior Katie Scully of approximately 100 wood-fired ceramic pots inspired by the human form, will be on view in the Highsmith University Union Gallery from December 3-16.
 An opening reception will be held from 5-8 p.m. on Friday, Dec.
 3, in the gallery.

 UNC Asheville's Blowers Gallery will display a collection of oil paintings, mixed media works and drawings by senior Emily O'Brien from December 1-17.
 The exhibition, "Transformation through Displacement," is based on O'Brien's experiences while studying abroad in France.

-Theatre UNCA kicks off its fall season with three one-act plays by Tennessee Williams, including "The Long Goodbye," "Hello From Bertha" and "The Lady of Larkspur Lotion" from September 23-25.
-These performances are the first of a series of Williams' one-act plays to be staged throughout the fall semester.
+Theatre UNCA continues its fall season with three one-act plays by Tennessee Williams, including "The Strangest Kind of Romance," "Portrait of a Madonna" and "Talk to Me Like the Rain and Let Me Listen" from November 18-20.
+These performances are the last of a series of Williams' one-act plays staged throughout the fall semester.
 Performances will take place at UNC Asheville’s Carol Belk Theater.
 Curtain is 8 p.m.
 All shows are open to the public.